Valuation and Revaluation

 If your rateable value is amended and we find your account is then overpaid, the excess will be refunded to you.

 All non-domestic properties are revalued periodically, on a timetable determined by Scottish Government.
 This is currently done every five years.
+The next revaluation will occur on 1 April 2023.
 The purpose of revaluation is to update rateable values for non-domestic properties to more up-to-date rental levels, establishing a closer link between current property values and the amount of rates paid by ratepayers.

 The Scottish Government has put in place a Transitional Relief Scheme to reduce the impact of the 2017 revaluation on some classes of property.
 Full details of this scheme can be found by clicking on this link.